 - Bedrooms used by two adults must be 10.22 square metres (similar in size to a car parking space).

-- Bedrooms used by children aged 10 or less must be at least 4.64 square metres (similar in size to a king size bed and a half).
+- Bedrooms used by children aged 10 or less must be at least 4.64 square metres (similar in size to a king-size bed and a half).

 - No room of less than 4.64 square metres can be used as a sleeping space.

-On top of this, each HMO licence will stipulate the maximum number of tenants allowed in a HMO and the maximum number of persons that can occupy any one room.
+On top of this, each HMO licence will stipulate the maximum number of tenants allowed in an HMO and the maximum number of persons that can occupy any one room.
 Landlords who require a licence will also need to prove that their property is suitable for a large number of occupants and supply the relevant gas safety certificates and smoke alarms.
 In some instances, councils may require landlords to make improvements.

-Anyone who is unsure about the new rules should seek specialist legal advice to ensure compliance.
+Anyone who is unsure about the new rules should seek specialist property legal advice to ensure compliance.
 Get in touch today to find out how we can help.